 Nicholas Cleobury has an international reputation as an operatic, orchestral and choral conductor, having conducted throughout the UK, much of Europe and Scandinavia and extensively further afield.

-Nicholas Cleobury is Head of Opera at the Queensland Conservatorium Griffith University, Brisbane until 1 June 2019.
-He has conducted THE MAGIC FLUTE, ALBERT HERRING, with Director Bruce Beresford, L'ETOILE, a double bill of Ravel's L'ENFANT ET LES SORTILÈGES and Debussy's L'ENFANT PRODIGUE, with Director Stephen Barlow making his Australian debut and recently the World Premiere of Paul Dean's Dry River Run.
+Nicholas Cleobury was Head of Opera at the Queensland Conservatorium Griffith University, Brisbane until 1 June 2019.
+He has conducted THE MAGIC FLUTE, ALBERT HERRING, with Director Bruce Beresford, L'ETOILE, a double bill of Ravel's L'ENFANT ET LES SORTILÈGES and Debussy's L'ENFANT PRODIGUE, with Director Stephen Barlow making his Australian debut and recently the World Premiere of Paul Dean's DRY RIVER RUN.

 SEMELE (RWCMD, MWO, Academy of Ancient Music February 2017):